micro-manager/mmCoreAndDevices/DeviceAdapters/PyDevice/Example_devices/PyDevice.md

 Required methods:

-    trigger(self) -> None
+    trigger(self) -> concurrent.futures.Future
-    read(self) -> np.ndarray()

-**Important note:** The read method needs to return a uint16 type array.
-Check OpenWFS for analogue-to-digital converters, or force the data type yourself.
+**Important note:** The trigger method needs to return a Future object.
+For more information regarding synchronization of these camera objects, check out the OpenWFS repository.
+In short, setting the result of the future directly using Future.set_result(`numpy_array`) is the simplest method for setting the numpy array as the image.